BLCM/bl3mods/Aaron0000/Balands/README.md

 Devastator - No change.

-Devil's Foursum - Splash radius set to 275, projectile speed increased by 20%.
+Devil's Foursum - Base splash radius set to 245.

- ┗----Rationale: Gearbox overbuffed the radius on this thing, so the radius has been adjusted to still have a decently large explosion without outright taking the player down in the process.

 Echo - No change.